Sandarsh-Krishna/CSE535-Project-3-Demo/README.md

 ## What this demo shows:

- -  A small fragmentation knowledge graph that stores information about risky Android APIs and safer alternatives , this is a very tiny version of the dataset we can obtain by researching prior research papers on this topic.
+ -  A small fragmentation knowledge graph that stores information about risky Android APIs and safer alternatives , this is a very tiny version of the dataset we can obtain, by researching prior research papers on this topic we can obtain a knowledge graph that contains the most common API fragmentation issues and help train the LLM.

  -  A checker agent step that compares the manually patched file and compares it with the knowledge graph to determine whether the file is risky or not.